Nemocas/AbstractAlgebra.jl/docs/src/ytabs.md

 As mentioned above `character` functions use the Murnaghan-Nakayama rule for evaluation.
 The implementation follows
 > Dan Bernstein,
-> "The computational complexity of rules for the character table of Sn"
+> The computational complexity of rules for the character table of $S_n$
-> _Journal of Symbolic Computation_, 37(6), 2004, p.
+> *Journal of Symbolic Computation*, **37** (6), 2004, p.
 727-748,
 implementing the following functions.
 For precise definitions and meaning please consult the paper cited.

 ```@docs
 Generic.partitionseq